California Homeless Bill of Rights

 2017 Allied Bills to Look Out For

 SB 180, the RISE Act would repeal the three-year sentence enhancement for prior drug convictions, with the exception of convictions involving a minor.
-You can read the fact sheet or send a support letter.
+You can read the fact sheet here.

 Get Involved with the Campaign